-The enduring timelessness of hardwood floors is not their only appeal; it’s the ease at which you can clean them which keeps them so popular in homes across the country.
-While carpet has the charm of under-foot softness, hardwood floors are incredibly easy to mop, wash and give quick spruce to.
-If you’ve been looking for hardwood flooring in Charleston and want to know how to clean them, there are a number of effective methods.
+The enduring timelessness of hardwood floors is not their only appeal; it’s the ease you can clean them, which keeps them so popular in homes across the country.
+While carpet has the charm of under-foot softness, hardwood floors are incredibly easy to mop, wash, and give quick spruce to.
+If you’ve been looking for hardwood flooring in Charleston and want to know how to clean them, there are several effective methods.
 If you have a particular type of flooring or are wondering how to clean them without stripping away oils and varnishes, here are the best ways to get them sparkling like new.

 First of all: remove the dust

-If you want to be eco-friendly about your dusting, a brush or microfiber are both ideal methods of cleaning.
+If you want to be eco-friendly about your dusting, a brush or microfiber is ideal cleaning methods.
 Microfiber pads and cloths can be chucked into the washing machine once they become too dirty.
-Simply wash, dry out and re-attach them when you’re ready.
+Wash, dry out, and re-attach them when you’re ready.
 In fact, it’s recommended that you invest in a microfiber mop.
-Relatively inexpensive, they allow you to mop your floors regularly without any water, and with very little fuss.
+Relatively inexpensive, they allow you to mop your floors regularly without any water and with very little fuss.

 Liquids: do or don’t?

 Of course, if you have a big spillage or something that won’t budge with a dry cloth, then some liquid is needed.
-However, it’s essential to know that too much liquid on a hard-wood floor is a general no-no. Dousing your new floor with endless soapy water is not good for the finish or the condition of the wood.
+However, it’s essential to know that too much liquid on a hard-wood floor is a general no-no. Dousing your new floor with endless soapy water is not good for the finish or the wood condition.
 Liquid and hardwood floors can go together, if only in complete moderation.
 Here are a few tips:

 - Don’t wash your floors with a bucket of hot water and soap.
 Standing water is really bad for the condition of your wooden floor.
 Loading your mop with soapy water won’t get your floor any cleaner than a wet rag with specialized wood cleaner.
 While a bucket of hot water might be satisfying, it might do more harm than good.

 - Don’t reach for the steam cleaners.
-This is just hot water broken down into the mist, and so this is equally bad for your hardwood floors.
+This is just hot water broken down into the mist, which is equally bad for your hardwood floors.
 Keeping your steam cleaning for your drapes and vinyl flooring is probably the best option.

 - Be careful with the advice on vinegar.
 Many people are tempted to use ‘natural’ ingredients, such as vinegar and lemon juice.
 Not only will the former leave your home with a strong smell, but it also won’t do your wooden floors much good either.
 A tiny bit of soap and water is the way to go – not to mention a far more effective method of lifting dirt and grease.

 After you have a hardwood floor installed, remember to keep it clean regularly.
 Not only will this save you a more extensive job in the future, but it will also prevent general dirt and grime from scratching the surface.
-Of course, it is inevitable that you will get spillages and the odd sticky spot on your floor, and a bit of liquid will be necessary to remove it.
-However, it is important that you don’t approach it with a mop and bucket in the same way that you would with a vinyl or stone floor.
+You will inevitably get spillages and the odd sticky spot on your floor, and a bit of liquid will be necessary to remove it.
+However, it would help if you didn’t approach it with a mop and bucket in the same way you would with a vinyl or stone floor.
 Soaking your newly-laid floor with hot water could really be detrimental to its condition.
 Instead, gentle, regular sweeping will keep your hardwood looking like new.